sammysiegel/MAGNA-U/README.md

    `/oommf/Sammy/ubermag/MAGNA-U/magna/utils.py`.
    If the file is in the right place, you should be able to import it like so:
     ```python
-    import utils as u
+    import utils as mu
     ```
 2. To avoid having to transfer files between devices, you can download the MAGNA-U package from Github at [https://github.com/sammysiegel/MAGNA-U](https://github.com/sammysiegel/MAGNA-U).
-This is super easy to do on the command line.
+This is easy to do on the command line.
 Just go to the directory you wish to download to and do:
    ```bash
    git init